Providing services for years.

 1996

 The agency’s name is changed to ProWorks, Inc., and the “warehouse” becomes known as ProWorks Annex.
-Board members, personnel, service recipients, and their families were asked to submit names to be considered, and “ProWorks” won the popular vote.
+Board members, personnel, service individuals, and their families were asked to submit names to be considered, and “ProWorks” won the popular vote.

 1995

 With the increasing number of people being served, it became necessary to expand the work area.
-In October of 1995, a 35′ x 40′ addition was built.
+In October 1995, a 35′ x 40′ addition was built.

 1993